Hiroreco/enreco-archive/recap-data/chapter2/day2/nodes/liz-c2d2.md

 Jade Sword, knight of honor and chivalry—those were still the principles the red-clad knight held close.
 Even in a new land, under a different ruler, and surrounded by those who might have forgotten her, her sense of duty, her honor, and her role as one of the "Shining Stars" kept her moving forward.

-With that resolve, she began her new day, signing her letter as the scarlet knight she was: Elizabeth ~~Romeo~~ Rose Bloodflame (see [Elizabeth-Nerissa: The Fumbler](#edge:liz-nerissa)).
+With that resolve, she began her new day, signing her letter as the Scarlet Knight she was: Elizabeth ~~Romeo~~ Rose Bloodflame (see [Elizabeth-Nerissa: The Fumbler](#edge:liz-nerissa)).

 She had two goals for the day: do her job as a smith and tackle the Star Site: Elpis Dungeon.
 The former came easily—she jumped straight into upgrading her weapon, which turned out to be much simpler than she’d anticipated.
 The latter, though, presented a different challenge—not in difficulty, but in deciding who to enter the dungeon with.